Bergen County Dad Living In $1M Home Who Smuggled Tech, Ammo For Russia Sentenced: DOJ

 While tied to Russia’s covert Serniya Network, both men maintained the image of suburban family life.

 Yermolenko, a father of two, lived in a $1 million home in Upper Saddle River, NJ.
-On social media, his wife regularly shared photos of their luxury lifestyle and family trips abroad, including vacations to Russia and Europe, portraying them as affluent suburbanites far removed from international smuggling.
+On social media, his family shared photos of a luxury lifestyle and trips abroad, including vacations to Russia and Europe, portraying them as affluent suburbanites far removed from international smuggling.
+Between posts about their children and luxury vacations, the family also shared links to GoFundMe fundraisers for medical emergencies and funeral costs, adding to the contrast between their public image and the allegations laid out in federal court.

 Brayman, also a father of two, ran an online craft business with his wife out of their Merrimack, NH home.
 His social media showed frequent travel across the U.S., Israel, Russia, and the UAE, underscoring the global reach he presented as ordinary family life while prosecutors say he was secretly facilitating shipments to Russia’s military supply chain.